 - Type II Drug Substance, Drug Substance Intermediate, and Material Used in Their Preparation, or Drug Product

-- Type III Packaging Material (Note: There appears to be some confusion regarding when a Type III DMF (packaging material) should be submitted.
-It is not required that packaging information be submitted to the FDA in a DMF.
+- Type III Packaging Material (Note: There appears to be some confusion regarding when a Type III Drug Master File (packaging material) should be submitted.
+It is not required that packaging information is submitted to the FDA in a Drug Master File.

 This information may be provided to the applicant by the manufacturer of a packaging component or material of construction and may be included directly in the application.

-- Type V FDA Accepted Related Information.
+- Type V FDA Accepted Reference Information.

 The manufacturer shall maintain the quality management system to make sure that the product meets the requirement.
 ISO 15378 can be implemented to demonstrate the compliance.
 Depending on the nature and usage of the primary packing material, the extent of the implementation shall be decided.
 The Drug Master File shall include information about the manufacturing unit and the information about the quality management system.
 The FDA may review the file in the context of the submitted product and the suitability of its usage for the product.